OnlyFans Analytics: The 10 Numbers That Separate Growing Creators From Stuck Ones

 Does OnlyFans have built-in analytics?

-What’s the most important metric for OnlyFans creators?
+What’s the most important single metric?

 How often should I review my analytics?